-All students who study applied music and their co-requisite performance classes are required to attend five concerts each semester.
-You will attend three types of concerts each semester but at least one of them must be a classical concert:
+All students who study applied music and their co-requisite performance classes are required to attend at least five concerts each semester.
+You may attend five types of concerts each semester but at least one of them must be a classical concert:

-1. A classical concert – for example one presented by the Grand Rapids Symphony Orchestra or Opera Grand Rapids.
+1. A classical concert – for example one presented by the Grand Rapids Symphony Orchestra, Kent Philharmonic Orchestra, or Opera Grand Rapids.
 Other examples might be a recital presented by faculty members from GRCC or another college/university in the area.
 You must attend at least one classical concert each semester.

-2. A pop or jazz concert – such as a presentation at Founders on the first Sunday of each month or the many Jazz Series at SCMC or Fountain Street Church.
+3. A jazz concert – such as a presentation at Founders on the first Sunday of each month or the many Jazz Series at SCMC or Fountain Street Church.
 The GRCC Jazz Night concerts or similar concerts presented at other universities would also work well for this genre.

-3. An educational concert – any performance presented by the GRCC choral or instrumental ensembles and those of any other college or university.
+4. An educational concert – any performance presented by the GRCC choral or instrumental ensembles and those of any other college or university.
 You may also attend high school performances to meet the requirement for this type of concert.

 Students who are studying Applied Music and enrolled in Performance Class are required to write three scholarly essays each semester discussing three of the concerts that they attend.
 You must write one of your papers on a classical concert.
 These papers require that the student research the performers, repertoire, conductor and genre being presented so that the paper becomes more than just a subjective statement of the author’s likes and dislikes about the concert.
 Instructions for preparing these papers will be discussed and presented to music students at the first meeting of Performance Class each semester.